§ 40-8-6.1. Provider care during pendency of application.

 (2) Of information concerning an application for Medicaid benefits filed on behalf of a resident or patient of that LTC provider;

-(3) For the purpose of assuring the ability to be paid for its services by that LTC provider; and
+(3) For the purpose of ensuring the ability to be paid for its services by that LTC provider; and

 (i) The name of the LTC provider;